 It’s essential to practice some serves and return of serves, this will build your confidence in these shots, before you step up to do them in your match!

-If you’d like to watch our YouTube video on how to do the perfect on-court warm-up, we have included it below:
+Or if you’d like to watch our YouTube video on how to do the perfect on-court warm up, you can do so below!